goran1010/weather-api-test/README.md

 # Weather app

-A very simple weather app designed to fetch from weather from `visualcrossing.com`.
+A very simple weather app designed to fetch weather from `visualcrossing.com`.

 Built only using vanilla HTML, CSS and JavaScript.